vuejs/docs/src/guide/reactivity-computed-watchers.md

 lastName.value = 'Smith' // logs: ["John", "Smith"] ["John", ""]
 ```

-However, if you are changing both watched sources simultaneously in the same method, the watcher will be executed only once:
+However, if you are changing both watched sources simultaneously in the same function, the watcher will be executed only once:

 ```js{9-13}
 setup() {